 - High mileage

 The biggest risk in buying a used bike is that something could go wrong mechanically.
 This can be extremely frustrating, especially if you rely on your bike every day.
 However, there are levels of risk.
-Older motorcycles will have a higher probability of needing repairs, and new bikes might not need any.
-One way to mitigate risk it to buy mechanical breakdown insurance, which operates like an extended warranty for your motorcycle and covers the cost of certain repairs.
+Older motorcycles will probably need repairs, and new bikes might not need any.
+One way to mitigate risk is to buy mechanical breakdown insurance, which operates like an extended warranty for your motorcycle and covers the cost of certain repairs.

-Know what the motorcycle is worth: Look up the bike's blue book value.
-This will give you a sense of whether you are getting a good price, even if you know nothing about motorcycles.
+Know what the motorcycle is worth.
+Look up the bike's blue book value to get a sense of whether the bike is priced well, even if you know nothing about motorcycles.

-Get a VIN check: If you're seriously considering purchasing a motorcycle, use its VIN (usually located on the motorcycle's steering neck) to get a vehicle history report.
-This report will tell important information about the vehicle, including its ownership history, whether it has a clean or salvage title, and if it has been in any serious accidents.
+Get a VIN check.
+If you're seriously considering purchasing a motorcycle, use its VIN (usually located on the motorcycle's steering neck) to get a vehicle history report.
+This report offers important information about the vehicle, including its ownership history, whether it has a clean or salvage title, and if it has been in any serious accidents.

 This service usually costs around $25, so it is prudent to only order VIN checks for motorcycles that you are seriously considering purchasing.

 If you really feel out of your element inspecting motorcycles or if you want to be very sure about a bike's condition and safety, call a local motorcycle mechanic to set up a prepurchase inspection.
-This typically costs in the $100 to $200 range; however, it provides you with peace of mind.
+This typically costs around $100 to $200, and it could help you uncover problems or at least provide peace of mind.